TCU is committed to providing a safe environment for its faculty, staff and students.

 WHY DID I GET A TCU ALERT?

 Contact information for TCU Alert pulls from an internal database maintained by the University for faculty, staff and students.
-This information may include home phone numbers.
+This information may include home phone numbers if students have added a parent/family member’s phone number in their contact information.
+Inclusion in a student’s contact information is the only way a parent may receive an emergency alert; parents do not have individual records within the system.

 If you believe you have received a TCU Alert in error and would like to request that your name be removed from this emergency notification system, please click the link below, complete the form and submit for review.
 The process may take up to two weeks and you will be notified of the outcome.